-For pupils with statements or EHC plans, provision will meet the recommendations on the statement/plan.
+For pupils with EHC plans, provision will meet the recommendations on the plan.

 In subjects where all pupils have curriculum targets these are used to inform Pupil Passports.
-Curriculum and Pupil Passport targets are recorded in Pupil Planners
+Curriculum and Pupil Passport targets are recorded in pupil-accessible formats.

 Strategies for pupils' progress will be recorded in Pupil Passports containing information on Short-term targets, Teaching/Environmental strategies, Provision made, Date for review, Success and/or exit criteria, the progress and outcomes recorded at review.